 We will also be making a move into our new offices soon; for the team here at DSA, it is the beginning of a new, exciting chapter of growth and development.

 If you have any architectural queries, from residential projects right through to commercial and industrial units, don’t hesitate to pop into our new office or pick up the phone for a call.

 The four-day convention takes place in Cannes, France every year, and welcomes the most influential business leaders and industry experts, from around the world, as well as featuring speakers and panels that identify the most important issues impacting the property market of today and the future.

 The prestigious convention took place last week and typically attracts around 23,000 visitors every year.
 Hundreds of real estate professionals whose passion is to understand the property market and exploit its potential, gather alongside brokers, investors, occupiers, landlords and business services.
 This is a fantastic event and is networking at its highest level.

-One of the most important issues that has recently shot up on the real estate agenda is healthcare, and the search for alternative investments with the rise of our aging population.
+One of the most important issues that have recently shot up on the real estate agenda is healthcare and the search for alternative investments with the rise of our ageing population.
 Dr Pritpal S Tambar, CEO and Co-Founder of Bridging Health and Community spoke on a panel that addressed how to shift from a cure-orientated approach to healthcare.